-We know that buying cheap brake pads is tempting.
+We know that buying low cost brake pads is tempting.
 The Internet makes it seem like it’s possible to have your cake and eat it too, with ridiculously cheap offers for seemingly excellent parts.
 Well, we’re sorry to say, this isn’t possible.
-Don’t risk installing a sub-par set of brakes just because you wanted to save a few bucks.
+Don’t risk installing a sub-par set of brake pads just because you wanted to save a few bucks.

 If you don’t know much about brake pads, don’t fret.
 You can safely ditch your OE brake pads for something more reliable.
 Remember, your vehicle’s acceleration is only as good as the braking system used to stop it.

 If you’re looking to replace your OE brake pads while still feeling like you’re upgrading, then this set from Akebono is your best bet.
 They are made of Akebono’s unique Pro-ACT ceramic friction formulation that helps eliminate virtually all noise, vibration, and harshness (NVH).

 The most important thing to note is that they are DOT certified.
 This isn’t a surprise since Akebono makes such a point of manufacturing to OE standards.
 They are manufactured to be resistant to fade (long lasting), rotor friendly, require no break-in period, and experience minimal brake dust (cleaner wheels).

 Akebono has shown why their 75 years of expertise in the braking industry means something.
 With smooth braking and enhanced durability, these brake pads are significantly better than most brake pads you can find on or offline.
 As long as you’re not looking to become a street racer, these ceramic pads are great.